Banana pancakes with milk

 FAQ

-How long do leftover pancakes keep?+
+How long do the finished pancakes keep?+

 Video preparation